Search

 Multi-access Edge Computing (MEC), also known as Mobile Edge Computing, is a key technology that enables mobile network operators to leverage edge-cloud benefits using their 5G networks.

-Following the concept of edge computing, MEC is located in close proximity to the connected devices and end-users and enables extremely low latency and high bandwidth while always enabling applications to leverage cloud capabilities as necessary.
+Following the concept of edge computing, MEC is located near the connected devices and end-users and enables extremely low latency and high bandwidth while always enabling applications to leverage cloud capabilities as necessary.

 MEC to leverage 5G and AI